Flexible mechanisms: Carbon market

 Kyoto provides for a 'cap and trade' system which imposes national caps on the emissions of annex I countries.
 On average, this cap requires countries to reduce their emissions by 5.2% below their 1990 baseline over the 2008 to 2012 period.
 Although these caps are national-level commitments, in practice, most countries will devolve their emissions targets to individual industrial entities, such as a power plant or paper factory.
 One example of a 'cap and trade' system is the 'EU ETS'.
 Other schemes may follow suit in time.

 The ultimate buyers of credits are often individual companies that expect emissions to exceed their quota, their assigned allocation units, AAUs or 'allowances' for short.
 Typically, they will purchase credits directly from another party with excess allowances, from a broker, from a JI/CDM developer, or on an exchange.

 National governments, some of whom may not have devolved responsibility for meeting Kyoto obligations to industry, and that have a net deficit of allowances, will buy credits for their own account, mainly from JI/CDM developers.
 These deals are occasionally done directly through a national fund or agency, as in the case of the Dutch government's ERUPT programme, or via collective funds such as the World Bank's Prototype Carbon Fund (PCF).
 The PCF, for example, represents a consortium of six governments and 17 major utility and energy companies on whose behalf it purchases credits.

-Since allowances and carbon credits are tradeable instruments with a transparent price, financial investors can buy them on the spot market for speculation purposes, or link them to futures contracts.
-A high volume of trading in this secondary market helps price discovery and liquidity, and in this way helps to keep down costs and set a clear price signal in CO2 which helps businesses to plan investments.
-This market has grown substantially, with banks, brokers, funds, arbitrageurs and private traders now participating in a market valued at about $60 billion in 2007.
-Emissions Trading PLC, for example, was floated on the London Stock Exchange's AIM market in 2005 with the specific remit of investing in emissions instruments.

 Although Kyoto created a framework and a set of rules for a global carbon market, there are in practice several distinct schemes or markets in operation today, with varying degrees of linkages among them.

 Kyoto enables a group of several annex I countries to create a market-within-a-market together.
 The EU elected to be treated as such a group, and created the EU Emissions Trading Scheme (ETS).
 The EU ETS uses EAUs (EU Allowance Units), each equivalent to a Kyoto AAU.
 The scheme went into operation on 1 January 2005, although a forward market has existed since 2003.